jgorham/SteinDiscrepancy.jl/README.md

 ```
 # do the necessary imports
 using SteinDiscrepancy: SteinInverseMultiquadricKernel, stein_discrepancy
-# define the grad log density of standard normal Gaussian target
+# define the grad log density of standard normal target
 function gradlogp(x::Array{Float64,1})
     -x
 end